 Black Borders: Artists of Color, Reframing Culture, an exhibition featuring new video works and installations that both embrace and challenge notions of what it is to be a contemporary artist and a person of color.
 The practice of the participating artists navigates, supports and embodies this duality.
 What does it mean to be viewed as an African American artist, or a female artist of color?
 How do you make art that is your own within what is often considered a monolithic culture of Black art that is associated with the politics of race and social responsibility?
 These questions highlight the assumptions of audiences and the art-world expectations other artists, critics, curators and collectors.

-Ensemble Concert Series: Student Composers Concert.
+Ensemble Concert Series: TCU Wind Symphony Concert.

 ALL TCU Dance Alumni are invited to return for a wonderful celebration that includes time for sharing, connecting and celebrating!